auraxangelic/libgdx-tts/README.md

 ...
     TextSpeech.INSTANCE.speak("testing 1 2 3");
 ```
 2. The text-to-speech runs asynchronously.
 If you want to block until it's finished speaking, make sure not to block a render function which would freeze your game.
-To do so, you can run in Java:
+To do so, you can run:
 ```
 TextSpeech.INSTANCE.waitUntilFinished();
 ```